-Guided Procedures for Alert Management allow to define and automate alert reactions using the guided procedure framework.
-They help reduce the time from detection to correction via
+Operations Automation for Alert Management allows to define and automate alert reaction flows using the guided procedure framework.
+They help to reduce the time from detection to correction via

 You receive a notification about a new critical alert.
 From the notification, you open the alert screen and select the result report.
 You review the result report to understand the problem context and the current state: